cagla-su/Free-Privacy-Guide/README.md

 # Completely Free Privacy Guide
 - Hello 🤭.
 In this guide, you will be informed about **privacy** while using your **computer** or **mobile devices**.
 - Nowadays, many companies such as Microsoft and Google collect too much personal information, so you might want to have more privacy while using your devices.
-- For **100%** privacy, unfortunately you should either use one of your devices for hosting (such as for making your own e-mail domain instead of using @gmail.com, @outlook.com etc. or for your own cloud storage etc.) or pay for certain services.
-However, I will show you **completely free** ways for privacy.
-Let's begin!
+- For **100%** privacy, unfortunately you should either use one of your devices for hosting or pay for certain services.
+  - What I mean by using a device for hosting can be using your own e-mail domain instead of using **@gmail.com, @outlook.com etc.** so your e-mails will be more secure and private or using your own **unlimited and encrypted cloud storage etc.** This is a free way since you're hosting everything locally but you have to keep your device running all the time and not everyone has additional devices for hosting.
+  - If you don't want to do local hosting, there are services that deliver **100% unlimited and private features** but they are paid.
+- However, I will show you **completely free** ways for privacy.
+So, let's begin!
 ## For Computers
 - For privacy on computers, I suggest you to use **Linux**.
 Linux distributions **respect your privacy** and they are **free**.
 Using computer for **daily use** is 100% possible on Linux, gaming is also possible (not 100%).
 So, if your concern about switching to Linux is it being not good enough for gaming, you can check my [Linux Gaming Guide](https://github.com/cutiepenguins/Linux-Gaming-Guide) to feel relieved.
 - However, you might not want to get out of your comfort zone.
 In this case: